rh-openshift-ansible-better-together/dev-track/README.md

 oc process -f $LAB/jenkins-agent-ansible/imagestream.yml --param APPLICATION_NAMESPACE=$OCP_USER | oc apply -f -
 ```

-### 7.3 Review Application
+### 7.2 Review Application
 The WidgetFactory application code is under `widget-factory/`.
 It's a simple spring-data service.
 One controller is set up as a `spring-data-rest` interface that autoconfigures CRUD operations on our `Widget` object.
 There is also a second controller that allows for building more custom queries.

-### 7.4 Ansible OpenShift Applier
+### 7.3 Ansible OpenShift Applier
 The WidgetFactory pipeline makes use of an Ansible role called the [OpenShift-Applier](https://github.com/redhat-cop/openshift-applier).
 The OpenShift Applier role is used to process and apply OpenShift templates.
 It's a useful Ansible role that allows you to specify all of your app's requirements in an OpenShift template and then leverage Ansible to supply parameters to the templates and apply them.

 The various OpenShift Applier files for WidgetFactory are under `$LAB/widget-factory/.applier`.
 You can find all of the parameters the template expects under `group_vars/all.yml`.
 The Jenkins pipeline will pass in the extra vars when the ansible-playbook command is run.

-### 7.5 Deploy Application
+### 7.4 Deploy Application
 Now that the Ansible agent is created and the Jenkins pod is up and running, we're now ready to deploy our application:
 ```bash
 oc process -f $LAB/widget-factory/widget-pipeline.yml --param=SOURCE_REF=master --param DATABASE_HOST=mysql --param APPLICATION_NAMESPACE=$OCP_USER | oc apply -f -
 oc start-build widget-factory-pipeline
 ```

 To view the build's progress, expand `Builds` on the sidebar in the OpenShift UI and click `Builds` underneath that.
 Click on the widget-factory pipeline.
-You'll probably find that it is still pending and that there are no build logs displayed.
-This simply means that Jenkins is not ready yet, and when it is, the build will start and logs will display (you should see `View Logs` underneath the build number).

-Click the `View Logs` link once it appears in the UI (it will appear under the build number).
-You'll need to confirm the security exception and log into Jenkins.
-The credentials are the same as your OpenShift username and password.
-Note that this may take a few minutes as Jenkins is running preliminary tasks.

-When you log into Jenkins, you should immediately be taken to the Jenkins build.
-This build is building the Java application with maven and deploying the WidgetFactory application with Ansible.
-You can expect this build to take around 5 minutes.
+You should begin to see a pipeline displaying the progress of the build.
+If you don't see any progress, allow Jenkins a minute to provision its agent pod.

 When the app starts up, it persists many different widgets to the MySQL instance we created earlier.
 Let's return our focus back to the Ansible operator to perform a backup of the database.